ST10489659/XHAW---POE-Project/README.md

 - Six-week skill development programs
 - Hands-on training and certification upon completion
 - Locations: Sandton, Rosebank, Randburg
+- The app supports both mobile and web platforms through Expo, allowing learners to access training materials and registration forms easily.
+- The platform emphasizes career advancement, practical experience, and affordable learning through a discount model for multiple enrollments.
+- Designed to be used by both employees and independent learners seeking to upskill.

 ## Features
 - Course browsing (six-month and six-week programs)